i81b4u/winroots/README.md

 # winroots

-## Use at your own risk.
+## Use at your own risk!
 While this procedure works for me, I can and will not guarantee it will work for you too!

 To replace all Microsoft Third-party Root Certification Authorities with certificates that are in Mozilla's trust store (https://hg.mozilla.org/releases/mozilla-release/raw-file/default/security/nss/lib/ckfw/builtins/certdata.txt) you can follow the following procedure: